Understanding Street Jokes and Their Value in Stand-Up Comedy

-The term street joke is used by comedians to describe jokes told on the “street”.
-You may also know them as “joke jokes” (a term used to distinguish between these and stand-up comedy jokes).
+The term street joke is used by comedians to describe jokes told on the “street.”
+You may also know them as “joke jokes” (a term used to distinguish these from stand-up comedy jokes).

 Here’s an example of a clean street joke: